yampeled1/simple-app/README.md

-# Project Name: Backend and React App with Metrics Visualization
+# Backend and React App with Metrics Visualization

 ## Overview
 This project contains a backend service and a React application, both dockerized and configured with Prometheus and Grafana for monitoring.
 The backend exposes metrics for HTTP request counts, response times, and error rates.
 Prometheus scrapes these metrics, and Grafana visualizes them in dashboards.